saifulkhan/storytelling-vis/README.md

 }
 ```

-- The initial Observable prototypes can be found in [observablehq](https://observablehq.com/d/0a6e9c35a809660e).
+- The first version of the prototype was done in  Observable notebook and can be found in [observablehq](https://observablehq.com/d/0a6e9c35a809660e).
-- Second version of prototype ported from Observable to React.js can be found in [GitHub](https://github.com/saifulkhan/storytelling-vis-v.0.1).
-This prototype contains six stories, and only two stories are ported to this new software.
+- Second version of prototype ported from Observable notebook to React.js can be found in [GitHub](https://github.com/saifulkhan/storytelling-vis-v.0.1).
+These prototypes contain six stories, however only two stories are ported to this new software.
 - Used [React.js](https://react.dev), [Next.js](https://github.com/vercel/next.js), [MUI](https://mui.com) libraries for the UI development.